Master of Cyber Security Online

 Cyber security technicians are the experts who directly respond to hackers and cyber incidents.
 You will spend your day scripting, monitoring and investigating issues using your strong technical skills.
 Compliance staff ensure IT systems and designs meet governance and management standards.

 Strategists and architects are responsible for formulating strategies and controls to mitigate future cyber security incidents.
 You must be forward-thinking in these roles and have your finger on the pulse to pre-empt new developments.Your days will be spent designing roadmaps and interfacing with other technical teams.

 Business data and cyber security - COMMGMT 7023OL

-Business Data and Cyber Security will prepare future professionals for negotiating the constantly changing use of data and information in a business world that requires constant cyber security awareness and vigilance.
-Value and vulnerability of business data for decision making and problem solving are a core focus.
+Business Data and Cyber Security will prepare future cyber security professionals for negotiating the constantly changing use of data and information in a business world that requires constant cyber security awareness and vigilance.
+Value and vulnerability of business data for decision making and problem-solving are a core focus.
 Information and cyber security awareness and methods are embedded throughout.
-Graduates of this course will have the skills required to apply cyber secure practices to their use of business data; and analyse and communicate business information needs.
+Graduates of this cyber course will have the skills required to apply cyber security practices to their use of business data; and analyse and communicate business information needs.

 Political institutions and policy-making* - POLIS 7024OL

-This course provides a general introduction to policy making principles and processes for postgraduate students.
-The course primarily uses national case studies but provides comparisons to other states as appropriate.
+This cyber course provides a general introduction to policy-making principles and processes for postgraduate students.
+The cyber course primarily uses national IT security case studies but provides comparisons to other states as appropriate.
 The aim of the course is to provide the political context in which debates about cyber security and other international relations issues takes place.
-The course utilises a number of approaches to public policy and administration so that students emerge from the course with knowledge about decision-making processes but also the assumptions and constraints which guide those decisions.
+The cyber course utilises a number of approaches to public policy and administration so that students emerge from the course with knowledge about decision-making processes but also the assumptions and constraints which guide those decisions.
 We cover the main political actors, problem definition, agenda-setting, communication, institutional decision-making, and policy implementation and review.